DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/10_scope/README.md

 # Target and Objective
-This document describes configuration management on an example company.
+This document describes configuration management for an small example company.

 ## Intended Reader
 IT Operations, IT Architects, software developers.